 There are several reasons for this.
 One was lead Robert Mitchum.
 Mitch, we all know, could sleepwalk through roles and was in a lot of weakish Westerns; it was a job.
 But every now and then he fired on all cylinders.
 And when he fired, boy, was he good.
 In this one he is electrifying as the gun-for-hire who, as his partner says “always had a conscience breathin’ down your neck.”
 Mitchum served his time in twelve B-Westerns in 1943 – 45 before securing the lead in a fine film, the Raoul Walsh-directed noir Pursued in 1947.
 According to a pre-production article in the June 4, 1947 edition of the Hollywood Citizen-News, James Stewart was to have starred.
 That would have been very interesting.
 Stewart was looking for a tough-guy role in an adult Western; finally he would get it – two, in fact – in Delmer Daves’s Broken Arrow and Anthony Mann’s Winchester ’73, both released in 1950.
 But I’m glad it was Mitchum in Blood.

-Robert Wise had been at RKO since the year dot (an early assignment was to synch the beeps on the RKO tower logo) and had been Orson Welles’s editor on Citizen Kane.
+Robert Wise had been at RKO since the year dot (an early assignment was to synch the beeps on the RKO tower logo) doing sound effects, editing, producing and directing.
+He had been Orson Welles’s editor on Citizen Kane.
 He thought Short’s book would make an ideal Western and persuaded the studio to make it.
-West Side Story guy Wise scorned horse operas – he only made four and the others were less than glorious affairs – but he loved noir, clearly had great talent and he brought it all to bear directing Blood on the Moon.
+Wise scorned horse operas – in a very long career he only made four, and two of the others were less than glorious affairs – but he was a consummate professional, loved noir, clearly had great talent and he brought it all to bear directing Blood on the Moon.
 It’s true that he directed The Sound of Music later but we can’t really hold that against him.
 Oh, alright then, we can.

 The support acting is another.
 Robert Preston is there in ‘his’ part of smiling, corrupt friend.
 The same year he did exactly the same for Alan Ladd over at Paramount on the set of Whispering Smith.
 On the set of Blood, Preston and Mitchum hit it off and were delighted when Wise insisted on no stunt doubles for the climactic fight scene.
 For three days of shooting the two grunted and sweated as they slugged it out on the saloon floor (watched by uncredited but unmistakable barman Chris-Pin Martin).
 They got the authentic look of clumsy bar room brawling, as opposed to the balletic, staged stuntmen fights we are used to.
 Of course Preston and Mitchum both knew a thing or two about bar room brawls.